briantkelley/apple-rs/README.md

 * [`darwin`](lib/darwin): Bindings to Apple's Darwin Clang module (located at `$SDKROOT/usr/include/module.modulemap`).
 * [`os`](lib/os): Bindings to Apple's OS Clang module (located at `$SDKROOT/usr/include/module.modulemap`).

-### Interface Stability

-Most crates have an `experimental` feature that disables, by default, functions, modules, traits, types, etc. that are still under active development and subject to change.
-Otherwise, the public interface of each crate is expected to remain stable (i.e. source compatible).
+Some crates have an `experimental` feature that disables, by default, functions, modules, traits, types, etc. that are still under active development and subject to change.

+# Open Issues

+Although the major version number of the crates in this repository is `0`, the public interfaces are expected to remain stable (i.e. source compatible) as additional functionality is added.
+Unstable interfaces require use of the `experimental` feature.

+Before crates can be published with a major version of `1`, the active issues in the [1.0.0 milestone](https://github.com/briantkelley/apple-rs/milestone/1) need to be resolved.